IBM/SalesEnablement-L3-Guidance/docs/using MkDocs/02 Clone your git repository.md

 mkdir ~/Documents/MKDOCS
 ```

-3. Change direcory to the directory you just created.
+3. Change directory to the directory you just created.

 ```
 cd ~/Documents/MKDOCS